 Share the Cut Drawings with your foundation contractor so they know where the anchor bolts are to be staggered around the bottom of the LogLock® system.

 At thisFa phase, you’ll need to:

 - Complete your foundation

 - Next deposit

 Next we begin to order and assemble components like windows, doors, roof trusses, and Douglas fir beams.
-This phase can be carried out immediately following Phase Two (approval of your Working Drawings).
+This phase can be carried out immediately following Phase Two.

 Interested in building?
 Connect with us to learn more.